criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         AudienceApi apiInstance = new AudienceApi(defaultClient);
-        Integer audienceId = 56; // Integer | The id of the audience to amend ContactlistWithAttributesAmendmentRequest contactlistWithAttributesAmendmentRequest = new ContactlistWithAttributesAmendmentRequest(); // ContactlistWithAttributesAmendmentRequest |
+        String audienceId = "audienceId_example"; // String | The id of the audience to amend ContactlistWithAttributesAmendmentRequest contactlistWithAttributesAmendmentRequest = new ContactlistWithAttributesAmendmentRequest(); // ContactlistWithAttributesAmendmentRequest |
         try {
             ModifyAudienceResponse result = apiInstance.modifyAudienceUsersWithAttributes(audienceId, contactlistWithAttributesAmendmentRequest);